Flotomate/product_docs/source/change-management/inside-a-change.rst

 **Edit/Delete a Task**

 In the :ref:`Details View <change-details-view>`, the Tasks appear as a list.
-There you can perform modifications to a Task and add notes (notes are additional information).
+There a technician can perform modifications to a Task and add notes (notes are additional information).

 .. _cmf-48: